 After post curing, it is possible that any remains that are left behind from the supports are eliminated by sanding or polishing.
 Please do not try to sand or polish the object before post-curing.
 The surface will not be hardened before this last step and therefore the surface is too soft to sand or polish.

 Some sources recommend removing the supports after post-curing.
 One of the advantages is that the object is clean and that no gloves are needed when touching the object.
 On the other hand, there are also disadvantages.
 When the supports are removed after post-curing, it is possible to damage the object or take off small divots of material.
 The supports are harder to remove, which will result to a lot of remaining of the supports.

 The last step includes curing in a high-power UV curing box / chamber for 15 minutes at 65 degrees Celsius.
 The preferred wavelength of the curing unit should be between 300 – 420 nanometres (nm).
 The 3D printer curing range of Liqcreate photopolymer resins is between 385 – 420 nm.
 If a low-power UV curing unit is used, it will need probably a longer curing time and the end result can lead to inferior part properties.
 Green parts need to be completely dry before post-curing.

 Curing wet and or sticky parts can lead to parts with surface defects like a constant sticky surface.
+With Liqcreate Resin Cleaner, it is possible to wash with water to remove the resin cleaner.
+Make sure the object is dry before post-curing in a UV curing box, even when the object is washed with water.
 After proper post-curing the 3D printed part, it is safe to touch without gloves.
 When using a UV curing box / chamber especially made for 3D printing, please check the light source and what is possible in terms of temperature control.

 Optional post processing